sbezverk/gobmp/README.md

-goBMP is an implementation of Open BMP (RFC 7854) protocol’s collector in go language.
+goBMP is a BGP Monitoring Protocol (RFC 7854) collector implemented in go language.
 Collected BGP information can be published to kafka topics, stored in the file in JSON format or printed to stdout.

-goBMP is suitable to run as a standalone binary as well as a containerized workload, provided deployment yaml allows running it as a deployment in Kubernetes.
+goBMP is suitable to run as a standalone binary as well as a containerized workload.
+The provided deployment yaml allows running goBMP as a deployment in Kubernetes.

-goBMP receives BGP updates as a part of Open BMP messages, goBMP parses them and generates records depending on BGP Update NLRI and AFI/SAFI.
+goBMP receives BGP NLRI data via BMP messages. goBMP then parses the messagews and generates records depending on BGP Update NLRI and AFI/SAFI.